Guidelines for the release of assessment data

 - family status

-- transactions involving the individual
+- financial transactions involving the individual

 We may release aggregate information in the form of demographic or research studies constructed from our data.
 These studies will neither identify individuals directly nor enable others to determine an individual’s identity.